PeshekDotDev/authentik/website/docs/add-secure-apps/providers/saml/index.md

 ## Name ID

-You can select a custom SAML Property Mapping to control how the NameID field is generated.
+You can select a custom SAML Property Mapping to control how the NameID field is mapped.
 When using the default configuration, authentik determines the NameID value based on the requested format:

 | Value                                 | NameID Format                                                          | Fallback              |
 | ------------------------------------- | ---------------------------------------------------------------------- | --------------------- |